cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/brokers/DatacenterBroker.rst

 .. java:method::  void submitCloudletList(List<? extends Cloudlet> list, Vm vm)
    :outertype: DatacenterBroker

    Sends a list of cloudlets to the broker so that it requests their creation inside a specific VM, following the submission delay specified in each cloudlet (if any).
-All cloudlets will be added to the \ :java:ref:`getCloudletsWaitingList()`\ .
+All cloudlets will be added to the \ :java:ref:`getCloudletWaitingList()`\ .

    :param list: the list of Cloudlets to request the creation
    :param vm: the VM to which all Cloudlets will be bound to